Insult to Injury

-Insult to Injury is the third full-length studio album by American thrash metal band Whiplash.
+Insult to Injury is the third studio album by American thrash metal band Whiplash.
 It follows 1987's Ticket to Mayhem.
 It was seven years before a largely changed line-up recorded a new album, Cult of One.

 This album saw the addition of vocalist Glenn Hansen as Tony Portaro concentrated on guitar duties instead of the dual role performed on previous albums.

-The original album title may have been Rape of the Mind, Tony Portaro indicated in a live performance video recorded at Copenhagen.
+Metal Hammer included the album cover on their list of "50 most hilariously ugly rock and metal album covers ever".